Lessons I've Learned In My First Year Full-Time

 I slowly transitioned from family lifestyle photographer, to dabbling in a little of everything including seniors and weddings.
 I took on 10 weddings in my last year as a photographer before I found my “perfect fit” and transitioned from photographer to editor.

 I walked away from my position as a Registered Nurse at the end of April 2017, and now here I am, one year later.
-Still blessed every day to to wake up and make the short trek from my bedroom to “wherever I feel like sitting and working” and start my day as a private photo editor for professional wedding photographers.
+Still blessed every day to to wake up and make the short trek from my bedroom to my office and start my day as a private photo editor for professional wedding photographers.

 It certainly hasn’t been sunshine and roses over the past year.
 In fact, some days have been down right hard.
 But that’s the beauty of something worth doing - it’s GOING to be hard.
 And I’m a firm believer that you should grow through what you go through.

-There are three concepts that I think every self-employed women needs to embrace and I think you’ll see that these three concepts of self-employment will take you not only through the first year, but even further.
+There are four main ideas that I think every self-employed woman needs to embrace when starting a business, and I think you’ll see that these three concepts of self-employment will take you not only through the first year, but even further.

 Your Numbers Are Everything